 Skip to content

-TD Agent Collecting Logs Through an Http Protocol
+Fluentd Collecting Logs Through an HTTP Protocol

 Prerequisites